-- 11 The CRTC has not explained why it believes its FVM approach should change at this time, except to refer vaguely to the Internet - now so old that it cannot reasonably be described as a 'New' medium.
+- The CRTC has not explained why it believes its FVM approach should change at this time, except to refer vaguely to the Internet - now so old that it cannot reasonably be described as a 'New' medium.
 If Internet radio threatens the viability of French-language radio (and this is unknown, because the CRTC does not publish information about Canadian radio stations' Internet business), the solution is within the CRTC's power: it could revisit its decision to forbear from regulating online radio stations.
-Gutting a mainstay of French-language radio regulation on the chance that French-language audiences will suddenly abandon the Internet seems like an overreaction. - 12 Broadcasting Notice of Consultation CRTC 2015-318 also asks repeatedly about French-language musicians' career development, with little reference to the role of MusicAction, French-language radio broadcasters' initiative to ensure a base of Canadian French-language recordings by funding the recording of Frenchlanguage music. - 13 The CRTC is also silent about the status of French-language musicians, but we note that Statistics Canada reports that the number of people who described themselves as musicians in Quebec decreased by 200 people between 2006 and 2011: from 6.6 to 6.4 thousand (-3%).7 Meanwhile, the number of musicians in the rest of Canada fell by 1.6 thousand: from 27.5 to 25.9 thousand (-6%).
-Even if the CRTC were responsible for musicians' employment and career development and it is not the musicians who are having a difficult time are in the rest of Canada, not Quebec. - 14 Broadcasting Notice of Consultation CRTC 2015-318 is also mystifyingly silent as to how audiences will benefit by a reduction in French-language vocal music, just which broadcasters stand to benefit or lose by this approach, or how this approach will implement Parliament's broadcasting policy for Canada.
+Gutting a mainstay of French-language radio regulation on the chance that French-language audiences will suddenly abandon the Internet seems like an overreaction. - 4213 Broadcasting Notice of Consultation CRTC 2015-318 also asks repeatedly about French-language musicians' career development, with little reference to the role of MusicAction, French-language radio broadcasters' initiative to ensure a base of Canadian French-language recordings by funding the recording of Frenchlanguage music. - 14 The CRTC is also silent about the status of French-language musicians, but we note that Statistics Canada reports that the number of people who described themselves as musicians in Quebec decreased by 200 people between 2006 and 2011: from 6.6 to 6.4 thousand (-3%).
+Meanwhile, the number of musicians in the rest of Canada fell by 1.6 thousand: from 27.5 to 25.9 thousand (-6%).
+Even if the CRTC were responsible for musicians' employment and career development - and it is not - the musicians who are having a difficult time are in the rest of Canada, not Quebec.

+- 43 Update: Statistics Canada advised the Forum in February 2017 that more recent data about Canadian musicians' employment will not be available until mid-November 2017. - H415 Broadcasting Notice of Consultation CRTC 2015-318 is also mystifyingly silent as to how audiences will benefit by a reduction in French-language vocal music, just which broadcasters stand to benefit or lose by this approach, or how this approach will implement Parliament's broadcasting policy for Canada. - 4516 Rather, the CRTC's focus seems to be on the well-being of French-language broadcasters.